Always Unique and Unexpected

 Equinox Guiding Service offers half and full-day climbs from the first-timer to the experienced climber.

 Create Your Own Composition

-Activities abound along the coast and you’ll be at the center of it all here in mid-coast Maine.
+Activities abound along the Maine coast and you’ll be at the center of it all here in Camden.

 - Lighthouses dot the coastline and are a wonderful place to enjoy a sunrise or sunset.
 Did I hear a proposal?